| Title: | Multi-Reader Multi-Case Analysis of Binary Diagnostic Tests |

 Modality |

-Variable of the modality identifiers. |
+Variable specifying the modality identifiers. |

 Reader |

-Variable of the reader identifiers. |
+Variable specifying the reader identifiers. |

 Case |